A graphic showing a machine with coloured light coming out in rays.

 This is an online tool that you can use to visualize the excitation/emission wavelength range of multiple fluorochromes of your choice in comparison to the bandpass filter settings of your instruments.

-You will be able to get answers to questions such as:
+You’ll be able to get answers to questions like:

-• Will there be a significant signal cross-talk between the two fluorochromes of my choice?
+• Will there be significant signal overlap or cross-talk between the fluorochromes I’ve selected?

 Fluorescence Protein Spectrum Viewer

-Many spectrum viewers do not include fluorescence protein in their list, but this one does!
+BD spectrum viewer as well as many other company's spectrum viewer do not include fluorescence protein in their list.
+Here is a great tool for fluorescence protein spectrum.
 It is interactive and you will be able to scroll around the excitation and emission spectra to see the exact excitation rate at any given laser wavelength.

 You may also be looking for